Yixf-Self/taggingfile/README.md

 of the tag directories which only contain symbolic links.

-If I have review the files in "_TAG__to read", I can just modify the tag file, and run "taggingfile -renew" to update.
+If I have review the files in "_TAG__to read", I can just modify the tag file, and run "taggingfile -f -renew" to update.

 Prerequisites
 -------------